inkrement/tsv2jsonl/README.md

 # tsv2jsonl

-Minimalistic CLI-tool to convert MySQL/MariaDB dumps (TSV-Format) to line-wise json documents (e.g., jsonlines, ndjson).
+Minimalistic (and experimental) CLI-tool to convert MySQL/MariaDB dumps (TSV-Format) to line-wise json documents (e.g., jsonlines, ndjson).

 > tsv2jsonl [-h header_names] [-a] [in_file] [out_file]
 >        header_names X1,X2,X3,..
 >        -a autodetect types

+ There are some shortcomings:

+  - Right now non-ascii characters are not escaped.
+This is not required by the JSON standard, however, common practice.

 For example, we can trasform a mysql dump `./inc/example.tsv` to jsonl and store it in `./inc/example.jsonl`.